Global surface temperature: Early temperature records

+The longest-running temperature record is the Central England temperature data series, a single-location data set that starts in 1659.

+On 15 December 2025, the Copernicus Programme's Earth System Science Data released the GloSAT reference analysis, a gridded data set of air temperature change across global land and ocean extending back to the 1780s, using marine air temperature observations rather than the sea surface temperature measurements.

-The period for which reasonably reliable instrumental records of near-surface land temperature exist with quasi-global coverage is generally considered to begin around 1850.
+Before GloSAT's release, the period for which reasonably reliable instrumental records of near-surface land temperature exist with quasi-global coverage was generally considered to begin around 1850.
 Earlier records exist, but with sparser coverage, largely confined to the Northern Hemisphere, and less standardized instrumentation.
-(The longest-running temperature record is the Central England temperature data series, which starts in 1659).

-The temperature data for the record come from measurements from land stations and ships.
+The temperature data for the record come from measurements from land stations, ships, and buoys.
 On land, temperatures are measured either using electronics sensors, or mercury or alcohol thermometers which are read manually, with the instruments being sheltered from direct sunlight using a shelter such as a Stevenson screen.
 The sea record consists of ships taking sea temperature measurements, mostly from hull-mounted sensors, engine inlets or buckets, and more recently includes measurements from moored and drifting buoys.
 The land and marine records can be compared.

-Data is collected from thousands of meteorological stations, buoys and ships around the globe.
 Areas that are densely populated tend to have a high density of measurement points.
 In contrast, temperature observations are more spread out in sparsely populated areas such as polar regions and deserts, as well as in many regions of Africa and South America.
 In the past, thermometers were read manually to record temperatures.
 Nowadays, measurements are usually connected with electronic sensors which transmit data automatically.
 Surface temperature data is usually presented as anomalies rather than as absolute values.

 Land and sea measurement and instrument calibration is the responsibility of national meteorological services.
 Standardization of methods is organized through the World Meteorological Organization (and formerly through its predecessor, the International Meteorological Organization).

 Most meteorological observations are taken for use in weather forecasts.
 Centers such as European Centre for Medium-Range Weather Forecasts show instantaneous map of their coverage; or the Hadley Centre show the coverage for the average of the year 2000.
 Coverage for earlier in the 20th and 19th centuries would be significantly less.
 While temperature changes vary both in size and direction from one location to another, the numbers from different locations are combined to produce an estimate of a global average change.